nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 <figure style="width: 250px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2025LogosLibraryDiamond.jpg" alt="">
 </figure>
 This is an ideal library for anyone doing academic research or advanced exegesis.
-This package is premium yet offers tremendous value.
-This is the library I purchased and I am so glad I did.
+This package is premium yet offers tremendous value and includes some of my favorite resources.
 The _Pillar New Testament Commentary_ series is full of the top commentaries for various books of the Bible.
 The _Exegetical Guide to the Greek New Testament_ is incredibly valuable if you are working in the Greek New Testament or navigating Greek Exegesis courses.

-It isn't overkill to consider this package by any means as it builds on top of Platinum by expanding your resources exploring biblical themes and includes some other best-in-class resources at a steep discount.
+This library is filled with scholarly and advanced biblical reference works.

 - _Pillar New Testament Commentary (17 vols.)_
 - _Exegetical Guide to the Greek New Testament (14 vols.)_
 - _Wiley Blackwell Bible Commentaries (22 vols.)_
 - _Christian History Magazine, Issues 1-140_

 ## Role Libraries - Leader, Preacher, Researcher
 (WILL UPDATE SOON!)